By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 For more information, email Club President Evan Pegorsch at ecpegors@syr.edu.

-Formed in Fall 2020, Falk College’s Sport Analytics Women (SAW) Club strives to create a group of like-minded women to build relationships, assemble a support system and study sport analytics during their time at Syracuse University and into their post-graduate careers.
+Falk College’s Sport Analytics Women (SAW) Club strives to create a group of like-minded women to build relationships, assemble a support system and study sport analytics during their time at Syracuse University and into their post-graduate careers.
 The club’s mission is to collaborate and serve as a positive advocate for women in sport analytics by connecting with each other as well as with professionals in the industry.
 The goal of creating relevant opportunities for club members is achieved through tutorials on programs such as R, SQL, Python and Tableau, group research projects, professional development and hosting guest speakers.

-In Fall 2025, SAW engaged in a wide range of activities.
-Members attended the Syracuse Mets' College Night, participated in games highlighting women's sports, and connected with industry professionals through guest speakers.
+In Fall 2025, the Club engaged in a range of activities.
+Members attended the Syracuse Mets' College Night, participated in games highlighting women’s sports, and connected with industry professionals through guest speakers.
 The organization also focused on professional development by offering guidance on resumes, LinkedIn, and other career-building skills.
-Additionally, SAW launched a research project to support the Syracuse University Women’s Hockey team and started developing a Shiny app in RStudio to track statistics, create visualizations, and provide ongoing analytical assistance to the team.
+Additionally, SAW launched a research project to support the Syracuse University Women’s hockey team and started developing a Shiny app in RStudio to track statistics, create visualizations, and provide ongoing analytical assistance to the team.
 Members also attended several conferences throughout the semester, including the Georgia Sports Innovation Coalition x SEICon Summit in Atlanta, the Women With Drive Summit in Indianapolis, and Major League Baseball’s Take the Field program at the Winter Meetings in Orlando.

 Under the guidance of Sport Management Founder and Professor Emeritus Michael Veley and Faculty Advisors Dr. Jeremy Losak and Dr. Patrick Walsh, the Sport Management Club has provided countless students invaluable experiential learning opportunities to expand their professional, academic, and social skillsets.